-We provide counseling services to adults, adolescents, and families/couples.
+We provide counseling services primarily to adults and families/couples.

-We enjoy working with people from a variety of ethnic, cultural, and racial backgrounds, religions, spiritual and philosophical beliefs, social and socioeconomic classes, professional and blue-collar, genders, sexual orientations, and all the different stations of life.
+We enjoy working with people from a variety of ethnic, cultural, and racial backgrounds, religions, spiritual and philosophical beliefs, social and socioeconomic classes, professional and blue-collar, genders and gender identities, sexual orientations, and all the different stations of life.
 In short, we like humans.

 What can we help with?